-Study: 1 In 5 Patients Gets a Surprise Medical Bill After Surgery
+Study: 1 In 5 Patients Gets A Surprise Medical Bill After Surgery

 Two bills up for debate and revision in the House this week aim to stop surprise medical billing — when patients are billed for services their insurance won't cover.
 New research reveals just how common surprise billing is after an elective surgery, like a knee replacement or hysterectomy.